-First introduced in 2010, NuGet has been around for a few years now and many people and organizations are starting to realize that NuGet presents a great opportunity to improve and automate different aspects of the development processes.
-Because the NuGet project is open source under a permissive Apache v2 license, other projects can leverage NuGet and companies can build support for it in their products.
-Whether for open source projects or enterprise application development, NuGet plus the ever-growing set of applications built on and around NuGet, provide a broad selection of tools for improving your software development process.
+Because NuGet is open source under a permissive Apache v2 license, other projects can leverage NuGet and companies can build support for it in their products.
+Whether for open-source projects or enterprise application development, NuGet and other applications built on and around NuGet provide a broad ecosystem of tools for improving your software development process.

-All of these projects are able to innovate for the same reason that has allowed NuGet to innovate - You.
-As such, please contribute to these projects just as you contribute to NuGet by reporting defects and new feature ideas, providing feedback, writing documentation, and contributing code where possible.
+All of these projects are able to innovate because of developer contributions.
+Just as you contribute to NuGet itself, also make contribution to these projects by reporting defects and new feature ideas, providing feedback, writing documentation, and contributing code where possible.

-The NuGet project provides a free, open source package management system for the Microsoft development platform and consists out of a few client tools as well as the set of services that comprise the official NuGet Gallery.
+NuGet provides a free, open source package management system for the Microsoft development platform.
+It consists of a few client tools as well as the set of services that comprise the official NuGet Gallery.
 Combined, these form the NuGet project which is governed by the .NET Foundation.

-In addition to Microsoft, many other individuals and companies have made significant contributions to the NuGet ecosystem.
-Each project listed here may have a different license than the core NuGet components so please confirm that the license terms are acceptable prior to use.
+Many other individuals and companies have made significant contributions to the NuGet ecosystem.
+Each project listed here may have a different license than the core NuGet components, so confirm that the license terms are acceptable prior to use:

 - Glimpse Extensions (plug-ins are packages)

 - NuGetFeed (build a list of favorite packages)